Undergraduate & Graduate Certificates

 Graduate Nursing Certificates

-Graduate certificates provide bachelor's prepared students with knowledge about a specific subject area.
-Graduate certificates include 15 credit hours of coursework, and may be added onto a graduate nursing program or studied as a stand-alone program.
+Certificates provide baccalaureate-prepared students the opportunity to expand their knowledge in a specific area of nursing.
+Graduate certificates include 15 credit hours of coursework, and may accompany a graduate nursing program or studied as a stand-alone program.
 Upon completion, students receive a transcripted graduate certificate.
 Graduate certificates do not result in a degree.

 Post-APRN Licensure Certificates